 Not every woman with ADHD is a hot mess.
 But here’s a clue: When you’ve done all the typical things other people do to organize themselves—and found it harder and less effective—you could have ADHD.
 (Or you might just be a messy person.
 Go figure.)

-ADHD Symptom: You’re Not a Big Fan of Yourself
+ADHD Symptom in Women: You’re Not a Big Fan of Yourself

 “Why isn’t this done yet?
 Why can’t you be still?
 Why can’t you listen?”
 Dr. Daniels-Rodriguez points out that a child with ADHD is continually hearing this kind of negative feedback, which, in turn, makes low self-esteem a byproduct of ADHD.